Scofield Access Solutions, LLC

 Q.E.I.
-Certified Elevator Inspectors ♦ C.A.P.S Certified Aging-in-Place Specialist ♦ MWBE Certified, Women and Minority-Owned Business Enterprise by New York State and the City of Albany, NY
+Certified Elevator Inspectors ♦ C.A.P.S Certified Aging-in-Place Specialist ♦ Certified Veteran-Owned Business ♦ Women and Minority-Owned Certified Business Enterprise by New York State and the City of Albany, New York

-My goal, still today is to help others find affordable solutions to their mobility challenges and to maintain their quality of life.
+Today, as in 2001, our goal at SAS still remains to help people find affordable solutions to their mobility challenges and to maintain independence and a high quality of life.